Skip to main content

 const addresses = extractAddresses(gatewayOrderDetails);

-// Step 8: Complete platform checkout with addresses
+// Step 9: Complete platform checkout with addresses (and anonymous-cart header when applicable)

 const buyNow = order.meta?.buyNow || false;